matan1905/ComfyUI-Serving-Toolkit/README.md

 * Allows both Images or videos (when in batch mode, such as animatediff - if you return more than one image it will create a video)
 * Add arguments with default values, then allow your users to use them
 * Serve from your own computer, workflow is not inserted into the images so your secrets are 100% safe
+* Support for multiple serving options: Discord, Telegram, HTTP and WebSockets

 ## Installation
 [Use ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager)